 He participates in prayer on an equal footing with ordinary members of the community.
 His primary duty is be an expert on Torah.
 The main functions of rabbis are to improve the duties of the judge in conflict situations between Jews, to solve controversial issues of ritual, law, faith in accordance with the Tradition.
 The rabbi must be independent, obliged to obey only the Tradition and his conscience.His moral qualities must be consistent with his vocation. **

-In Latvia, rabbis were given significant rights.
-The Rabbi usually was a board member of the corresponding synagogue.
-He was given a place of honor at the east wall.
-The rabbi ‘s voice was decisive on matters of religion, worship, ritual, kosher food and foods, etc.
+In Latvia, Rabbis were given significant rights.
+The Rabbi was usually a board member of the corresponding synagogue and was given a place of honor at the east wall.
+The rabbi ‘s vote was decisive on matters of religion, worship, ritual, kosher food etc.

-Rabbis of major communities were released from service in the army.
-Without the rabbi ‘s permission, it was not possible to perform a number of rites (circumcision, name giving, funeral, etc.).
-A number of rabbis of Latvia used mail free of charge.
+Rabbis of major communities were exempt from military service.
+Without the rabbi ‘s permission, performing a number of rites was not possible (i.e. circumcision, name giving, funeral, etc.).
+A number of rabbis of Latvia even used mail free of charge.

-Of all Latvian pinkas, only two have survived to the present day – the Riga one, which is located in the State Archives, and the Jelgava pinkas (Mitava), which is stored in the Ukrainian Academy of Sciences.
+Of all Latvian pinkas, only two have survived to the present day – that in Riga which is located in the State Archives and the Jelgava pinkas (Mitava), which is stored in the Ukrainian Academy of Sciences.

 Rabbis of Liepaja (Libava, Libau):

 - In the early 19th century Avrom Boyar was the Rabbi of Liepaja (His estate was called Boyen near Hazenpot (Aizpute)).

 - From 1833 to 1840 – Moiche-Itzhok Levi was the Rabbi of Liepaja.

 - From 1840 to 1844 – Zvi-Girsch Burenstein, then – Mendel Israel.